AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 - Curve used: SECP-256K1 (same as Bitcoin)
 - Keys:
     - Private key: A 256-bit random number, secret, used to generate the public key
-    - Public key: Generated from the private key and used to derivv
+    - Public key: Generated from the private key and used to derive the Ethereum address
+- Ethereum addresses: Derived from the last 20 bytes of the Keccak-256 hash of the public key